EGTortuero/viga/README.md

 ## HISTORY OF THE SOURCE CODE:

 * v.0.11.0 - Improved the speed of the code.
 Now the pipeline have a different strategy: instead of running all analyses per individual contigs, these are applied altogether.
 Moreover, the pipeline first runs DIAMOND to annotate all proteins according to homology and, later, BLAST is executed to try to improve the annotation of these hypothetical proteins (including those who have no match).
 Optionally, HMMer could be executed to add more additional information about the proteins based on HMM databases such as PVOGs (Grazziotin et al. 2017).
 As a consequence of all, the source code was rewritten entirely, as well as there are several changes in the parameters.
+Moreover, added a new script to download and create the required databases in a quick a single step.
 * v 0.10.4 - Fixed error when the module BCBio is invoked.
 Now it is required the module BCBio.GFF instead of the BCBio one.
 * v 0.10.3 - New output: all protein sequences per contig.
 * v 0.10.1 - Fixed error when the start coordinate of a gene is equal to one.
 In these cases, genes were annotated as if they started in the position zero (which it has no biological logic).
 Now, the program should be able to deal with these genes, annotate them from the position 1.
 Moreover, added new terms to reduce all non-informative protein descriptions before running the decision tree.